ThisisSohel/-E-Governance-System-/README.md

 https://github.com/ThisisSohel/-E-Governance-System-/assets/97689065/0152cfb3-67a7-4e45-bc75-8ab979cbf994
 # -E-Governance-System-

-Project Title: E-Governance System
+Project Title: E-Governance System.

-Project Overview ： Here we implemented two portals one is Hospital Portal another one is Citizen portal.
+Project Overview： Here we implemented two portals one is Hospital Portal another one is Citizen portal.

 In Hospital Portal,
-1. Citizen can explore their previous medical record through state portal.
+1. Citizens can explore their previous medical record through the state portal.
-2. Lab Professionals can store patient report in state portal through medical portal.
+2. Lab Professionals can store patient report an in-state portal through the medical portal.
-3. Doctors can also store prescription for respective patient through their medical portal and see patients previous medical record depending.
+3. Doctors can also store prescriptions for respective patient through their medical portal and see patient's previous medical record depending.
-4. Citizen can register in state Portal.
+4. Citizens can register in the state Portal.
 5. Doctors will not be able to see all record accept the concerned one.